Comparison

 QR code generation Built-in, downloadable No

-Custom URL yournames.wedding-memory.com Generic Google link
+Personal web address yournames.wedding-memory.com Generic Google link

 Emoji reactions 5 types (heart, laugh, wow, love, celebrate) No